BinaRam/governance/BCBasedGovernance.md

 Define a consortium of participants.

 ### 1. Consoritum Memership
 The consortium will be a (*closed*) membership consortium.
 The eligible members are manufacturers with specific credentials.
 The consortium activities are relevant and will benefit them directly.
 Thus it is reasonable to assume that only manufacturers (and no non-manufacturers) will join the consortium.
+A forum will be setup for enable member operations.

 ### 2. Membership management
-Membership management begins with the admittance of a select group of 10 manufacturers as the first cohorts.
+Membership management begins with the admittance of a select group of (10) manufacturers as the first set of cohorts.

   - An **user interface** verifies their credentials (offchain) and enrolls them in the consortium. -- Credential Verification App.
   - Enrollment in the consortium requires a **decentralized identity on a blockchain** and recording this mapping between onchain identity and off-chain identity.